Coventry Building Society bereavement: 0800 587 4565

 How long it takes

 There is no fixed timeline.
-The main variable is whether probate is required, and if so, how long that process takes.
+The main variable is whether probate is required, and if so, how long that takes.

 StageTypical timeframe